Christian-Zech/Aggie-Registration-Notifier/README.md

 - Python: There is a seperate python script that does the emailing using SMTP not included in this repository

 ### Contributing
-If you would like to improve this project, I am open to suggestions.
+If you would like to improve this project, I am open to new ideas and criticism.
 You can submit pull requests if you would like.

 ### Contact
 If you have any questions or feedback, feel free to reach out via the issues section or contact me directly.